Scott Pinsker: Career

 After graduating from George Mason University School of Law, Pinsker hosted The Stretch for WTMA radio in Charleston, South Carolina, from 2000 to 2001.
 Among his radio highlights was Charleston City Councilman Kawadjo Campbell announcing that he was leaving the Democratic Party.
-Councilman Campbell formally switched to the Republican Party shortly thereafter, becoming one of just a small number of African American elected officials in the GOP.

-Pinsker moved to Tampa Bay, Florida in 2003 and launched a career in public relations.
-He quickly began representing a number of professional poker players, just as the sport was experiencing a cultural revival.
-Included among the players he worked closely with was Phil Gordon, who was the host of NBC/Bravo Network's Celebrity Poker Showdown.
-At a celebrity poker tournaments in Houston, Texas, which took place in conjunction with Super Bowl XXXVIII and included such celebrity participants as pro players Phil Gordon, Phil Hellmuth, Howard Lederer and Chris Ferguson, as well as celebs Marcus Allen, Clyde Drexler, Yanni, Jerome Bettis, Eddie George, and Kato Kaelin, Pinsker decided to make a poker comedy, but to use "real" poker action instead of scripted reenactments.
-Kaelin was employed by National Lampoon at the time and introduced Pinsker to National Lampoon executives.
+Pinsker moved to Tampa Bay, Florida in 2003 and began a career in public relations.
+He began representing professional poker player Phil Gordon, who was the host of NBC/Bravo Network's Celebrity Poker Showdown.
+At a celebrity poker tournament in Houston, Texas, Pinsker decided to make a poker comedy, but to use "real" poker action instead of scripted reenactments.
+Kato Kaelin, one of the celebrity participants, was employed by National Lampoon at the time and introduced Pinsker to National Lampoon executives.
 Soon, a deal was struck.

 National Lampoon's Strip Poker was filmed at the Hedonism II nudist resort in Negril, Jamaica, and featured models, actresses, and reality TV stars in a No Limit Texas Hold 'Em poker tournament.
 Pro Poker Hall of Famer Barbara Enright served as the poker coach.
-The film aired on DirecTV and InDemand Pay Per View in 2005, and is noted for featuring one of the first film appearances of Olivia Munn, who is credited as Lisa Munn.

-Pinsker took a hiatus from filmmaking and was the publicist for a number of athletes, celebrities and business leaders, including Michael Vick and HSN home shopping host and infomercial guru Bob Circosta.
-He started writing for numerous business publications as a marketing expert and commentating on TV and radio.
-He also wrote for numerous business publications as a marketing expert.
+The film aired on DirecTV and InDemand Pay Per View in 2005, and had one of the first film appearances of Olivia Munn, who is credited as Lisa Munn.
+Pinsker then worked as publicist for Michael Vick and HSN home shopping host Bob Circosta.
+He also wrote about marketing and commented on TV and radio.

-Following the presidential election of 2012, Pinsker's marketing analysis of Mitt Romney's missteps was sent to a FOX News Channel producer.
-His analysis was broken into two parts and published on Foxnews.com.
-His most controversial Foxnews.com column was a theoretical speech he ghostwrote for the National Rifle Association's Wayne LaPierre.
-The column was discussed widely on talk radio and online message board, receiving over 4,000 "likes" on Facebook.